Generic selectors

 Before any proposed hospital admission, ensure you are given the opportunity to give Informed Financial Consent.

-As part of that process, your doctor will give you an estimate of how much your admission will cost, and how much you may have to pay.
-Find out more about estimates.
+As part of that process, your doctor will give you an estimate of medical fees which will tell you how much your admission will cost, and how much you may have to pay.

 If the doctor doesn’t give you this, ask for it!
-Otherwise you could end up with an unexpected medical bill that you will have to pay.
+Otherwise, you could end up with an unexpected medical bill that you will have to pay.
 Find out more about the questions you should ask your doctor about costs.

 Always make sure you get information about costs from your doctor.

-Need more help?
+Need help?

 Our casework and legal services are here for you.